chandanhpcic/docs/source/manual/settingsmenu.rst

 User accounts can be used for logging in to the web frontend, as well as for logging in to the console (via VGA, serial or SSH).
 The latter will only work if the user shell is not set to ``/sbin/nologin``.

-In order to access OPNsense via SSH, SSH access will need to be configured via :menuselection:`System --> Settings --> Administration`.
+In order to access Reticen8 via SSH, SSH access will need to be configured via :menuselection:`System --> Settings --> Administration`.
 Under the "Secure Shell" heading, the following options are available:

 ============================================== ========================================================================